Archives November 2024

 Dr Ramesh Kumar ( Deputy Director, Govt Sub District Hospital, Bheem, Rajsamand Rajasthan)

-Year: 2024, Volume: 1, Issue: 3, Date of Publication: 30 November 2024;
+Year: 2024, Volume: 1, Issue: 3, Pages: 179-187, Date of Publication: 30 November 2024;

 Keywords: General Health Questionnaire, doctors’ health, occupational stress, job insecurity, private hospital, mental well-being.